dotnet-architecture/eShopModernizing/README.md

 ## Quick start: Running all apps together in your local Windows 10 PC with "Docker for Windows" and VS 2017

-You have more detailed procedures at the [Wiki](https://github.com/dotnet-architecture/eShopModernizing/wiki), but for the quickest way to get started and run all samples together using Docker for Windows, open a **"Developer Command Prompt for VS 2017"** (to ensure you have right `msbuild` on `PATH`), go to the eShopModernizing root folder and run the `build.cmd` script.
+You have more detailed procedures at the [Wiki](https://github.com/dotnet-architecture/eShopModernizing/wiki), but for the quickest way to get started and run all samples together using Docker for Windows, open a **"Developer Command Prompt for VS 2017 (or 2019)"** (to ensure you have right `msbuild` on `PATH`), go to the eShopModernizing root folder and run the `build.cmd` script.

 This script will: